-- 5.1 The current statement of gambling policy expires on 31 January 2022.
-The council is required to publish it's new statement of gambling policy at least four weeks before it takes effect. - 5.2 Licensing Authorities may consider having a "no casino" policy, and if they do, this must be included in their Gambling Policy.
+- 5.1 The current statement of gambling policy expires on 31st January 2022.
+The Council is required to publish its new statement of gambling policy at least four weeks before it takes effect. - 5.2 Licensing Authorities may consider having a "no casino" policy, and if they do, this must be included in their Gambling Policy.
 A "no casino" policy has no effect on existing casinos, but prevents a licensing authority from issuing a new casino licence.
 The Gambling Act limits the number of new casinos nationally to one regional, eight large and eight small.
-There are currently no approved locations for such casinos in England and Wales.
-Leicester City Council has not previously made a 'no casino' policy. - 5.3 A local area profile has been produced for Leicester and is available on the council's website at Gambling licensing (leicester.gov.uk).
+There are currently no approved locations for regional casinos in England and Wales.
+Leicester City Council has not previously made a 'no casino' policy. - 5.3 Section 166 of the Gambling Act 2005 provides that a licensing authority may resolve not to issue casino premises licences and that in passing a resolution a licensing authority may have regard to any principle or matter.
+Officers are not aware of concerns in relation to the existing casinos in Leicester to indicate that this sector is particularly problematic.
+There are currently three licensed casinos in the city, two of which are operational. - 5.4 A local area profile has been produced for Leicester and is available on the Council's website at Gambling licensing (leicester.gov.uk).
 It was first produced in April 2019 and is updated regularly.
-Existing and new operators are expected to take into account the profile when determining what steps they need to take to mitigate risk and to promote the licensing objectives. - 5.4 The existing policy has been updated, with the changes being those required to bring the policy up to date and align it with revised guidance from the Gambling Commission.
-The updated policy is attached at Appendix A and a summary of the changes is attached at Appendix B. - 5.5 In view of the minimal changes it is appropriate to carry out a light touch consultation, referencing the amendments and asking for comments on the proposed policy. - 5.6 The Gambling Act 2005 states that the licensing authority must consult the following before determining its statement of gambling policy: - The Chief Officer of Police - Representatives of the gambling trade - Representatives of people who may be affected by the Gambling Policy - 5.7 Consultation is taking place with the above parties an also with other relevant stakeholders such as councillors and charities/services for people adversely affected by gambling.
-The consultation will be available on the council's website between 11 October and 7 November 2021. - 5.8 The Licensing & Public Safety Committee will consider the draft policy and the consultation responses at its meeting on 15 November 2021. - 5.9 The consultation responses and the comments from the City Mayor and Executive, Scrutiny and the Licensing Committee will be submitted to Full Council on 25 November 2021, when full Council will be asked to approve the authority's gambling policy for 2022-25.
+Existing and new operators are expected to take into account the profile when determining what steps they need to take to mitigate risk and to promote the licensing objectives. - 5.5 The existing policy has been updated, with the changes being those required to bring the policy up to date and align it with revised guidance from the Gambling Commission.
+The updated policy is attached at Appendix A and a summary of the changes is attached at Appendix B. - 5.6 In view of the minimal changes it was appropriate to carry out a light touch consultation, referencing the amendments and asking for comments on the proposed policy. - 5.7 The Gambling Act 2005 states that the licensing authority must consult the following before determining its statement of gambling policy: - The Chief Officer of Police - Representatives of the gambling trade - Representatives of people who may be affected by the Gambling Policy